 Does it mean virus mutated or something other changed in ‘real world’?
 It’s possible, but not necessary at all.
 Real fatality rate (among confirmed cases) is average (in reality it’s different for different groups of people depends on age, sex and other factors) probability to die for a ‘confirmed case’ person.
 The real fatality rate during the entire epidemic could be the same, but CFR calculated as deaths/cases will be changing (growing).
 Just because CFR is based on wrong math that doesn’t take into account the lag between time of case confirmation and death.

 So, why journalist are telling us “Coronavirus CFR=2% is less than SARS 10%”?
 Why they are comparing final CFR for SARS epidemic with current CFR for Coronavirus?
 Why they forgot about CFR=1.8% for SARS on early stage of SARS 2003 epidemic?
 Current CFR for a growing epidemic is not a rough estimation, it’s just a value based on wrong math.

-Methods for Estimating the Case Fatality Ratio for a Novel, Emerging Infectious Disease (American Journal of Epidemiology Copyright © 2005 by the Johns Hopkins Bloomberg School of Public Health).
+Methods for Estimating the Case Fatality Ratio for a Novel, Emerging Infectious Disease (The American Journal of Epidemiology, 2005).

 I created a few models to show that CFR value is not correlated with real fatality rate: